-How can you avoid the trap of identical messaging and stand out from the competition?
+How can you avoid undifferentiated messages like these and really, truly stand out from the competition?
 The answer lies in brand research.
-Let’s explore some of the most common questions about brand research and how it can help firms get ahead.
+Below, we’ll explore some of the most common questions about brand research and how it can help firms like yours get ahead.

 What is Brand Research?

-Brand research is a process of formal data collection and empirical analysis that explores both your reputation and your visibility to help you better understand the marketplace and your firm’s role in it.
-Brand research can also help you understand the characteristics that truly set you apart from the competition in the eyes of your prospective clients.
-These characteristics are commonly referred to as differentiators or your competitive advantage.
+Brand research is the process of collecting and analyzing data on your firm’s reputation, visibility and marketplace to understand how your business is perceived today and how it can build a powerful, differentiated brand in the future.
+Brand research uncovers the characteristics that truly set you apart from key competitors in the eyes of your prospective clients.
+These characteristics are commonly known as differentiators or your competitive advantage.

-To fully understand the implications of this definition, we first have to nail down the concept of your firm’s “brand.”
+To fully understand the implications of this definition, we first have to nail down the concept of your firm’s brand.
 Your brand is the product of your reputation and your visibility.
 If you have a great reputation for specific expertise and high visibility within your target audience you have a strong brand.
-Your brand is how people in your industry understand your firm — the projection of your expertise and experience into the marketplace.

 What is the Impact of Brand Research?